jhansikotla7004/Smart-Access-System/README.md

 ## 4. Circuit Schematic and Pin Map

-The circuit schematic is located at
+The circuit schematic is located at Schematic-smart access.png

 ### Complete Pin Allocation